 Visit the markets

-Because of Newcastle’s proximity to the Hunter Valley, the city’s farmers’ market, held on Sunday mornings at the Showground, features exceptional regional wines and fresh produce, including Mill Creek Vineyard shiraz and riesling and Johnson’s Farmgate Over the Moon Jersey milk.
-On the first Saturday of each month, The Olive Tree Market in Civic Park showcases the works of more than 150 local contemporary artists and designers, including ceramics, fashion and photography.
+Because of Newcastle’s proximity to the Hunter Valley, the city’s farmers’ market, held on Sunday mornings at the Showground, features exceptional regional wines and fresh produce.
+Stallholders include Tynan wines, Hunter Valley Pasta Co., tar10 and Johnson’s Farmgate Over the Moon Jersey milk.
+On the first Saturday of each month, The Olive Tree Market in Civic Park showcases the works of more than 130 local contemporary artists and designers, including ceramics, fashion and photography.

 See art in a jailhouse